Dillweed Namespace Project · Governance Framework · Founding Phase

 Authority structure, neutrality preservation, and the intended evolution of the Dillweed Namespace toward multi-stakeholder governance.

-No major platform company can credibly operate a multi-party coordination namespace.
-This framework institutionalizes the neutrality that makes the namespace valuable — across time, independent of any single moment of stewardship.
+A namespace operated by a major platform participant would face an unavoidable neutrality challenge.
+This framework is designed to institutionalize the neutrality that makes the namespace valuable — across time, independent of any single moment of stewardship.

 StatusCanonical Release